Breastfeeding Essentials When You Have a Second Child

-This time I’ll also have a toddler to entertain while trying to breastfeed so getting him set up with some stimulating and engaging toys is going to be a must.
+This time I’ll also have a toddler to entertain while trying to breastfeed so getting him set up with some stimulating and engaging toys is going to be a biggie on the breastfeeding essentials list.
 Luckily my due date coincides with Christmas so I’ve got him lots of little gifts ready so I can concentrate on getting baby to latch in a comfortable position on the sofa.

 Dexter won’t always be with me and the baby though as he will continue to go to childcare during the week.
 For these moments (and I’m sure they’ll feel like fleeting moments) I am going to reinstate my Netflix subscription so that baby can feed and sleep on me while I binge watch Sabrina, Jane the Virgin, Making a Murderer and Brooklyn 99.

 I hadn’t heard of suction cups the first time around but then I stumbled up on the Mother Sucker.
 It is simply a silicone suction cup you attach to your breast while baby is feeding from the other and it will collect and store the milk that usually would just get wasted.
 I’m really excited to try this product this time and see how much milk I’m actually saving instead of wasting.

 Nipple shields can help in those early days of baby is struggling to latch.
 I didn’t have any on hand last time so this time I’m prepared with some Lansinoh Contact Nipple Shields.